How To Get A Lawsuit Loan

 • The facts of your case

-• This is the extent of the initial dealings you will have with the funding company as they contact your attorney next.
+This is the extent of the initial dealings you will have with the funding company, as they will contact your attorney next.

 Step 2: The Funding Company Contacts Your Lawyer